FedEx Corporation [FDX] Price Analysis: Next Bullish Target is $144.67

-FedEx Corporation [FDX] took an upward turn with a change of 0.63%, trading at the price of $111.76 during the trading session on Monday.
+FedEx Corporation [FDX] took an downward turn with a change of -1.44%, trading at the price of $118.31 during the trading session on Wednesday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 3.84 million shares changed hands being bought and sold, while FedEx Corporation shares have an average trading volume of 3.12M shares for that time period.
-FDX monthly volatility recorded 8.01%, in the meanwhile having share price volatility for the week set at 12.60%.
-PS value for FDX stocks is 0.42 with PB recorded at 1.55.
+During the last trading session 4.11 million shares changed hands being bought and sold, while FedEx Corporation shares have an average trading volume of 3.13M shares for that time period.
+FDX monthly volatility recorded 8.25%, in the meanwhile having share price volatility for the week set at 10.78%.
+PS value for FDX stocks is 0.44 with PB recorded at 1.64.

 FedEx Corporation [NYSE:FDX]: Analyst Rating and Earnings

 Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
 For FedEx Corporation [FDX] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 2/28/2020.
-The average 12-month price forecast for this stock is $111.76, with the high estimate being $185.00, the low estimate being $100.00 and the median estimate amounting to $137.50.
-This is compared to its latest closing price of $111.06.
+On average, stock market experts give FDX an Overweight rating.
+The average 12-month price forecast for this stock is $118.31, with the high estimate being $160.00, the low estimate being $100.00 and the median estimate amounting to $137.50.
+This is compared to its latest closing price of $120.04.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for FedEx Corporation [FDX] is sitting at 3.65.
-This is compared to 1 month ago, when its average rating was 3.58.

 Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for 06/23/2020.